 A lot of people cramped in an elevator can put passenger safety at risk during disembarkation if people are not careful.
-You mustn’t push your way through the people to exit an elevator, as this can lead to elevator-related accidents.
-Ask the people politely to make way for you to safely disembark, and if you require support, you can hold on to the railings in the elevator or its side.
+It would help if you didn’t push your way through the people to exit an elevator, as this can lead to elevator-related accidents.
+Ask the people politely to make way for you to disembark safely, and if you require support, you can hold on to the railings in the elevator or its side.

 In movies, when an emergency like this arises, the protagonist climbs through the ceiling and the elevator wall to reach their destination.
-Remember, these are movies, and in real life, you should consider waiting for the professionals to arrive to assist you.
+Remember, these are movies, and in real life, you should consider waiting for professionals to assist you.

-It may seem that the professionals are taking their time, but it is the tense situation that warrants such thinking.
-So remain calm at all times, ensure other elevator passengers are calm too and ride through this “waiting game.”
+It may seem that the professionals are taking their time, but the tense situation warrants such thinking.
+So remain calm at all times, ensure other elevator passengers are quiet, and ride through this “waiting game.”

-Building owners are responsible for maintaining their elevators and ensuring all safety measures are in place to avoid any cases of negligence.
+Building owners are responsible for maintaining their elevators and ensuring all safety measures are in place to avoid any negligence cases.

 Here are some tips that building owners should follow to avoid any elevator-related accidents:

-For more detailed tips, make sure to visit the Elevator Escalator Safety Foundation for standard elevator rules.
+For more detailed tips, visit the Elevator Escalator Safety Foundation for standard elevator rules.
 These tips cannot guarantee your safety in the case of an elevator accident.
-If you received injuries from an elevator accident, contact us at (213) 596-9642 for a free consultation as you may be eligible for compensation.
+If you received injuries from an elevator accident, contact us at (213) 596-9642 for a free consultation, as you may be eligible for compensation.